 Sarah Dominick is an Engineer at Denver Water in Denver, Colorado.
 She holds two degrees from the Colorado School of Mines: a bachelor of science in engineering with a civil specialty and a masters of science in environmental science and engineering.
 Her master's thesis topic was Endocrine Disrupting Activity Changes during Water Reclamation Processes.
 She is the treasurer for the Rocky Mountain Section of the American Water Works Association and has been working with the Denver Sister City of Axum, Ethiopia, on their water system.

-Karen Eller is the Director of Development for FoodCorps, a national organization that connects kids to real food and helps them grow up healthy by placing motivated leaders in limited-resource communities for a year of public service.
-A native Hoosier, Karen abandoned Indiana's wintery ways to attend Trinity University in San Antonio, TX, studying in English and Geology.
-She accidentally began her fundraising career as an intern with The Nature Conservancy -- a position that fueled a decade-long pursuit of global wildlife conservation.
-She opened The Nature Conservancy's first office in downtown Austin, TX and eventually relocated to San Francisco where she oversaw the individual major gifts program in Silicon Valley.
-It was in the Bay Area that Karen first learned of the transformative power of delicious food and began to use superlatives excessively while eating. (e.g., "This is the most amazing pluot I have EVER tasted!")
-Karen's love of the outdoors brought her to Colorado where she enjoys working for FoodCorps from her home office outside Boulder.
+Karen Eller is passionate nature enthusiast who currently works as an Independent Fundraising Consultant.
+A native Hoosier, Karen studied English and Geology at Trinity University in San Antonio, TX.
+She began her fundraising career as an intern with The Nature Conservancy -- a position that fueled a decade-long pursuit of global wildlife conservation.
+She opened The Nature Conservancy's first philanthropy office in downtown Austin, TX and eventually relocated to San Francisco where she oversaw the individual major gifts program in Silicon Valley.
+After taking a break to travel the world, Karen served as the Director of Development for FoodCorps, a national service organization that connects kids to real food and helps them grow up healthy.
 In her spare time, Karen's focus turns to the world beyond as she explores models for green and conservation burial in America.
-A reluctant adopter of culinary trends, Karen is loathe to admit that her favorite food is kale chips.

 Eli Feldman is the president and founder of Conscience Bay Company, a Boulder-based private equity firm investing in commercial real estate and raw land in Colorado.
 Conscience Bay equates property ownership with responsibility, and produces profits while practicing good stewardship.
 Eli is a 2005 graduate of the University of Colorado School of Law.
 Prior to forming Conscience Bay, he practiced water rights law with Porzak Browning & Bushong, LLP.
 He has also worked on municipal water conservation with Western Resources Advocates and streamflow protection with the Colorado Water Trust.
 Eli loves to fish, ski and wander in the Colorado backcountry.